kflynn/faces-rollouts/KUBECRASH.md

 <!-- @wait_clear -->

-## Add ArgoCD apps for Linkerd
+## Certificates for Linkerd

-We have to add three ArgoCD applications for Linkerd: one for Linkerd's CRDs, one for Linkerd itself, and one for Linkerd Viz.
-But first: certificates.

-### Generate certificates for Linkerd

-In the Real World, you'd do this by having ArgoCD install cert-manager for you, but we'll just do it by hand for the moment.
-Start by creating the certificates using `step`:
+In the Real World, you'd do this by having ArgoCD install cert-manager for you.
+For this demo, though, we'll set up the cluster as if we were using cert-manager or the like, but we'll do it by hand using `step` and `kubectl`.

-Generate the trust anchor certificate:
+First, we need to generate the _trust anchor certificate_ for Linkerd.
+This is the thing that serves as the root of trust for Linkerd; everything else derives from it.

 ```bash
 #@immed